 Forward-looking statements appear in a number of places in this prospectus and include, but are not limited to, statements regarding our intent, belief or current expectations.
 Forward-looking statements are based on our management's beliefs and assumptions and on information currently available to our management.
-Such statements are subject to risks and uncertainties, and actual results may differ materially from those expressed or implied in the forward-looking statements due to various factors, including, but not limited to, those identified under the section entitled "Risk Factors" in this prospectus.
+Such statements are subject to risks and uncertainties, and actual results may differ materially from those expressed or implied in the forwardlooking statements due to various factors, including, but not limited to, those identified under the section entitled "Risk Factors" in this prospectus.
 These risks and uncertainties include factors relating to:

-- The success of our and our collaboration partners' clinical studies, and our and their ability to obtain regulatory approval and to commercialize crenezumab, our anti-Tau antibody candidate, ACI-24, ACI-35 and our Tau-PET Imaging tracer candidate; - The ability of our competitors to discover, develop or commercialize competing products before or more successfully than we do; - Our Morphomer proprietary technology platform and its success in building additional product candidates for our pipeline; - The identification of serious adverse, undesirable or unacceptable side effects related to our product candidates; - · Our ability to maintain our current strategic relationships with our collaboration partners; - Failure to protect our, and not infringe on third parties', intellectual property rights throughout the world; - Our ability to raise capital when needed in order to continue our product development programs or commercialization efforts; - The FDA's and applicable foreign regulatory authorities' acceptance of data from studies we conduct outside the United States in the future; - · Our foreign private issuer status, the loss of which would require us to comply with the Exchange Act's domestic reporting regime and cause us to incur significant legal, accounting and other expenses; - · Our incorporation in Switzerland, the laws of which govern our corporate affairs and may differ from those applicable to companies incorporated in the United States; and - The other risk factors discussed in our most recent Annual Report on Form 20-F.
+- the success of our and our collaboration partners' clinical studies, and our and their ability to obtain and maintain regulatory approval and to commercialize ACI-35, semorinemab, Morphomer Tau, ACI-24 for Alzheimer's disease (AD) and for Down syndrome-related AD (ACI-24 for DS), crenezumab, and PI-2620, our Tau-positron emission tomography (PET) imaging tracer and to a lesser extent our preclinical candidates; - the preclinical and clinical safety, efficacy and utility of our product candidates; - the ability of our competitors to discover, develop or commercialize competing products before or more successfully than we do; - · our plans to research, develop and commercialize our product candidates; - the identification of serious adverse, undesirable or unacceptable side effects related to our product candidates; - · our ability to maintain our current strategic relationships with our collaboration partners; - our ability to protect and maintain our, and not infringe on third parties', intellectual property rights throughout the world; - our ability to raise capital when needed in order to continue our product development programs or commercialization efforts; - our ability to attract and retain qualified employees and key personnel; - the acceptance by the Food and Drug Administration (FDA) and applicable foreign regulatory authorities of data from studies that we and our collaboration partners conduct within and outside the US now and in the future; - our foreign private issuer status, the loss of which would require us to comply with the Exchange Act's domestic reporting regime, and cause us to incur significant legal, accounting and other expenses; - our incorporation in Switzerland, the laws of which govern our corporate affairs and may differ from those applicable to companies incorporated in the US; and - The other risk factors discussed in our most recent Annual Report on Form 20-F.